95348953489345893524897/pvprepo/information/mousesensitivities.md

 [This section needs expanding] <br/>

 # What sensitivity should I use?
-It is overly dogmatic to assert a rigid standard for mouse sensitivity.
+It is overly elitist to assert a rigid standard for mouse sensitivity.
 However, there comes a point where a Sensitivity* will objectively be a hindrance to your aim. <br/>
 *Generally*, the range of usable Sensitivities* for G-Mod would be this: <br/>
 ```
 Below 15 CM/360: Bad